saloppe73/joinmarket-clientserver/docs/TESTING-SNICKER.md

 Essentially, this is a two party but non-interactive protocol.
 The **proposer** will identify a candidate transaction where he has some confidence that one or more inputs are owned by the same party as one output, and that that party has SNICKER receiver functionality.
 Given those conditions, he'll create one or more **proposals** which are of form `base64-encoded-ECIES-encrypted-PSBT,hex-encoded-pubkey` (the separator is literally a comma; this is ASCII encoded), and send them to a **snicker-server** which is hosted at an onion address (possibly TLS but let's stick with onion for now, it's easier).
 (They could also be sent manually.)

+##### Proof of work for mild anti-spam

+As implemented here, in fact, the proposer attaches a proof of work in the form of a 10-byte nonce appended to the end of the above string (hex encoded; so in fact: `base64-encoded-ECIES-encrypted-PSBT,hex-encoded-pubkey,hex-encoded-nonce` is what is sent over the wire).
+This nonce is grinded to get a 32-byte-truncated-hash512 of that string to be less than a target calculated by a request number of bits from the server.
+The target bits is requested by the proposer with a `GET /target` request to the server, before sending the proposals themselves with a `POST /` request with the proposals in the body.
+For the proof of work, see `jmbase/jmbase/proof_of_work.py`; it's pretty elementary.
+Note of course this is no defence against a serious attempt to jam the system, it's only a "script-kiddie-defence", so to speak.

+##### Servers

 The **snicker-server** just hosts the proposals and lets others read them.
-For the purpose of testing it's fine that we don't have a good implementation of this, just a bare-bones version that stores them in a file and lets others access.
+For the purpose of testing it's fine that we don't have a very sophisticated version of this, but for now note:
+* Serves only over a Tor hidden service
+* Stores the accepted proposals in a sqlite3 database `proposals.db`.
+The table is `proposals` and has only two fields: `pubkey` and `proposal` (see above).
+* Defends against spam with proof of work as per above (this is very limited but better than nothing)
+* Currently has NO maintenance feature such as flushing out proposals after a time limit.
+This seems the most obvious way to improve what exists, here.

+##### Receiver side actions.

-The **receiver** then polls this server (for testing, make the polling loop fast; in real usage it should be slow), reads all the existing proposals using a `GET` request with no arguments, and if it can decrypt and sanity check the transaction OK, it co-signs it and broadcasts it.
+The **receiver** then polls this server (for testing, make the polling loop fast; in real usage it should be slow), reads all the existing proposals using a `GET /` request with no parameters, and if it can decrypt and sanity check the transaction OK, it co-signs it and broadcasts it.
 Note: *the receiver wallet will store its new coins output from the coinjoin, as imported keys; they are not part of the HD tree, although derivable from history*.
+See `use of wallets` below for important notes on this aspect.

 #### Choice of network